johnrsibert/JonzPandemic/index.md

 about 98% of the time.

 The are a couple of reasons why the distribution is skewed.
 Skewness is, in part, a simple numerical artifact.
-The mean of ratio is close to zero, but can never be less than or equal to zero.
+The mean of ratio is close to zero, but ratio can never be less than zero.
 So the left limb of the distribution includes fewer instances than the right limb.
 There are also medical reasons for the skewness.